CapustaUchiha/CapustaUchiha/README.md

 **I’m passionate about connecting my diverse interests through code.
 I love Python for its conciseness and C for its low-level depth.
 In my workflow, I leverage AI tools for rapid prototyping and efficient development.**

-**My projects span a broad spectrum: from higher math and personal proxy servers to stock market analysis and fine-tuning LLMs on my favorite fictional characters.**
+**My projects span a broad spectrum: from academic math and personal proxy servers to stock market analysis and fine-tuning LLMs on my favorite fictional characters.**

 <!--
 **CapustaUchiha/CapustaUchiha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.